This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Make the garlic butter:

 - Mix.
 Mash together butter, garlic, rosemary, thyme, and parsley in a small bowl until mixed.
+You can also use other herbs or spices; any compound butter will work here.
 Store in the fridge while you prep the other components.

 Make the steaks:

 - Season.
 Take steaks out of fridge to let them come to room temperature.
 Brush with olive oil on both sides and season generously with salt and pepper.

 - Sear.
 Add steaks to very hot cast iron skillet and cook until browned and cooked to desired doneness.
 (See chart below for cooking temperatures.)

 - Clean.
 When pan has stopped smoking, wipe out pan with paper towel so it can be used for shrimp.

 - Rest.
 Let steaks rest and cover to keep them warm.